 “Essex is fortunate to play host to a wealth of forward-thinking and developing businesses, which are helping to grow the local economy and prove that Essex means business.
 This brand new specialist business centre will give other creative and digital businesses a home to set up in Colchester and help this sector flourish and grow.”

+Clear-out work on the building site is progressing at pace, but due care is being paid by the contractors to preserve historically or architecturally important parts of the building, including staircases and fireplaces.
 Work between the Council and its partners to design the Centre’s electrical, gas and connectivity networks is now progressing.
 Once completed, it will be one of the most technologically advanced buildings in Colchester Town Centre.

 “Work on the creative business centre is progressing well and we are proud to be involved with this important local development.
-Hopefully the building wrap will help to raise local awareness and support for the project as it continues to gain momentum.”
+Hopefully, the building wrap will help to raise local awareness and support for the project as it continues to gain momentum.”

 The new facility is due to open in 2016 and will be managed by an independent operator.

-You can follow the Creative Business Centre on instagram here: www.instagram.com/colchcreative
+You can follow the Creative Business Centre on Instagram here: www.instagram.com/colchcreative